marijnh/Eloquent-JavaScript/02_program_structure.md

 Executing a function is called _invoking_, _calling_, or _applying_ it.
 You can call a function by putting parentheses after an expression that produces a function value.
 Usually you'll directly use the name of the binding that holds the function.
 The values between the parentheses are given to the program inside the function.
 In the example, the `prompt` function uses the string that we give it as the text to show in the dialog box.
 Values given to functions are called _((argument))s_.
 Different functions might need a different number or different types of arguments.

-The `prompt` function isn't used much in modern web programming, mostly because you have no control over the way the resulting dialog looks, but can be helpful in toy programs and experiments.
+The `prompt` function isn't used much in modern web programming, mostly because you have no control over the way the resulting dialog looks, but it can be helpful in toy programs and experiments.

 ## The console.log function